webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 ## Storage Policy

 - **Storage Account**
-  - container that allows you to manage as a group all Azure storage services(queue, blob, file share, table) together.
+  - container that allows you to manage as a group all Azure storage services(**queue, blob, file share, table, Azure Data Lake Storage**) together. similar to a resource group for storage.
-  - policy applied to container, apply to all storage services.
+  - policy applied to container, apply to all storage services in container.
   - Database(SQL, Cosmos...) cannot be inside storage account.
   - LRS is the minimum replication(3 copies in same datacenter. hardware failure protection).
+  - New Storage Account:
+    - Name: globally unique. letter and number only.
+    - Account Kind: **Standard StorageV2**
+    - Deployment Model: **Resource Manager**
   - ![storage account](img/storage_account.PNG)
+- **Storage Account Security**
+  - **Public Access**: when **_AllowBlobPublicAccess_** is set to true and container public access is set.
+  - **Entra ID**: enables access to authorized person.
+  - **Shared Key**: passed in the authorization header.
+  - **Shared Access Signature (SAS)**: URI with read or read/write permissions that expire.
+  - **Best Practices**
+    - set permissions to minimum and time to minimum.
+    - use HTTPS. **User Delegation** to create SAS, because key does not have to be embedded in the URL.
+- **Stored Access Policy**
+  - can be applied to a container and every service in container.
+  - Set rules: start time, expiry time, permissions.
+  - reference policy when you create SAS.